Presidential Palace, Naypyidaw

 The Presidential Palace (သမ္မတအိမ်တော်) is the executive office and official residence of the Myanmar head of state and government, the president of Myanmar, and located in the capital city of Nay Pyi Taw.
 The 100-room palace is a complex of buildings, surrounded by a moat that can be crossed by bridges.

+The palace was constructed by Eden Construction, while the roads and bridges leading to the palace were overseen by the military's Engineering Corps.

 Acting President Myint Swe did not move into the Presidential Palace following the 2021 coup d'état.
-Instead, junta leader Min Aung Hlaing occupies the palace.
-Min Aung Hlaing has held diplomatic receptions and award ceremonies at the palace, for which he has worn the presidential sash, despite not being the president.
+Instead, junta leader Min Aung Hlaing occupied the palace.
+Min Aung Hlaing has held diplomatic receptions and award ceremonies at the palace, for which he has worn the presidential sash, even before he assumed the presidential post in 2024.
+The 2025 Myanmar earthquake on 28 March significantly damaged the palace.